preqon/comp5328-machine-learning/loss functions and convex optimisation.md

 $$\mu \mathbf{I} \preccurlyeq \nabla^2 f(x), \forall x $$
 (curly inequality symbol means there is some partial ordering between the matrices)

-Notice rate, in this strongly convex case, is dominated by left term, and so can be written as
+Notice the convergence rate, in this strongly convex case, is dominated by left term, and so can be written as

 $$ O\Bigl( ( 1 - \frac {\mu} {L})^k \Bigr)$$
 **when objective function is convex** and has Lipschitz gradient, convergence rate is only